bloxberg-org/blips/blips/blip-2-researchcertificate.md

 These steps ensure that the certificate is valid and secured on the bloxberg blockchain on the issuanceDate.
 Additional verification steps can be taken to ensure data integrity of any individual research object secured in a batch or individually:
 <ol>
-<li>Compute cryptographic hash of certified research object according to function listed in variable *hashType*.</li>
+<li>Compute cryptographic identifier of certified research object according to function listed in variable *hashType*.</li>
 <li>Compare computed value with value secured in research object certificate and ensure that they are identical.</li>
 </ol>

 ## References
 <ol>
 <li>Verifiable Credentials Data Model 1.0. https://www.w3.org/TR/vc-data-model/.</li>
-<li> Merkle Proof Signature Suite 2019. https://w3c-ccg.github.io/lds-merkle-proof-2019/.</li>
+<li>Merkle Proof Signature Suite 2019. https://w3c-ccg.github.io/lds-merkle-proof-2019/.</li>
 <li>International Standard Content Code. https://iscc.codes.</li>
 <li>ERC-721 Non-Fungible Token Standardhttps://eips.ethereum.org/EIPS/eip-721</li>
 </ol>